Contract Instructor Reference Guide

 Documentation & Payroll

 All new Contract Instructors must be documented at Human Resources in order to attain a Carleton ID number and to set up payroll deposit to their bank.
-Payments are made bi-monthly on the 15th and the last day of each month.
-Payroll receipts are available through Carleton Central, as will be your T-4 form.
+Payments are made bi-monthly; check here for the payroll schedule.
+Payroll receipts are available through Carleton Central, as is your T-4 form.

 All Contract Instructors are asked to accept an on-line contract through Carleton Central.
 Instructions are available from the School Administrator.
 Instructors whose contracts are canceled due to lack of enrollment are entitled to some reimbursement, based upon a sliding scale reflecting the number of weeks before classes commence.
 This can be found in the Collective Agreement under Article 22.3.